Delay in launch of NASA spacecraft to probe moon

 Scientists say knowing the locations of the moon's gravity lumps will give them a picture of what is inside the moon, from which they can piece together the story of how the body -- as well as other rocky planets like Earth, Venus, Mars and Mercury -- formed.

-United Launch Alliance, a joint venture of Lockheed Martin Corp and Boeing Co, manufacture and provide launch services for the Delta 2 rocket.
+United Launch Alliance, a joint venture of Lockheed Martin Corp (LMT.N) and Boeing Co (BA.N), manufacture and provide launch services for the Delta 2 rocket.
 Lockheed Martin also is the prime contractor on the GRAIL satellites.